 The appellate court also clarified that the government was not entitled to discretionary immunity.
 The court explained that while individual decisions about specific areas may fall within the discretionary exception, the state’s failure to have a system at all was outside the scope of discretionary immunity.
 Thus, on remand, the government will not be entitled to immunity.

 Have You Been Injured in a Maryland Car Accident?

 If you or a loved one has recently been injured in a Maryland car accident, you may be entitled to monetary compensation.
 Maryland car accident cases can present a wide range of legal issues, many of which may be unforeseen by inexperienced eyes.
-The skilled and experienced Maryland personal injury attorneys at the law firm of Lebowitz & Mzhen, LLC have extensive experience handling a wide range of car accident cases, and we know what to look for when anticipating the opposing side’s next move.
+The skilled and experienced Maryland personal injury attorneys at the law firm of Lebowitz & Mzhen Personal Injury Lawyers have extensive experience handling a wide range of car accident cases, and we know what to look for when anticipating the opposing side’s next move.
 We have a successful track record handling thousands of personal injury cases.
 Call 410-654-3600 to schedule a free consultation to discuss your case with an attorney today.

 More Blog Posts:

 NTSB Issues Report Regarding Last Year’s Fatal Auto-Pilot Crash, Maryland Car Accident Attorney Blog, published June 23, 2017.

 Court Refuses to Consider Driver’s Negligence When Hearing “Crashworthiness” Case, Maryland Car Accident Attorney Blog, published June 2, 2017.